courtier/mpunksminer/readme.md

 # mpunksminer

 - cpu support only right now, gpu coming soon
-- ignore the "error: " prefix on console :p
+- ignore the "error: " prefix on console, those are not actually errors :p
 - 5Mh/s on a "2,3 GHz Dual-Core Intel Core i5" cpu

 ## Running